Arcata, California: Transit

 Redwood Transit System (RTS) is the major provider of public bus transportation in Humboldt County, with several stops in Arcata.
 Arcata and Mad River Transit Service (AMRTS) is the local bus and serves Arcata and Sunny Brae.
 Dial-A-Ride service is available from Humboldt Senior Resource Center through an application process.

-Transit and long-haul bus services, including Amtrak and Greyhound, use the Arcata Transit Center as their central interchange point for Arcata.
+Transit and long-haul bus services, including Amtrak and Greyhound, use the Arcata Transit Center at 925 E Street as their central interchange point for Arcata.

+The Amtrak Thruway 7 bus provides daily connections to/from Arcata and Martinez to the south, including stops at points in between along the Highway 101 corridor.
+Additional Amtrak connections are available from Martinez station.

 Air

 The closest airport is the Arcata-Eureka Airport located in McKinleyville.
 This airport was built by the Army Air Corps in World War II in a particularly foggy location, as a site to test fog dispersal techniques.
 No successful dispersal method appears to have been found, and after demobilization the airfield was given to the County of Humboldt as a civilian airport.
 This airport is one of the foggiest in the world, resulting in frequent flight delays or cancellations.
 Some arriving flights are diverted to Redding, California, a three-hour drive to the east, or Crescent City, about 90 mi to the north.